integral part of the learning process is the opportunity to test our nascent

 patience with loved ones, fewer cookies, more vegetables…The New Year’s

 Thanksgiving is an excellent time for reflection and renewal.

 Learning comes about not only from doing, but from thinking about what we do.
 Reflecting on a student’s path through the semester, or what we call the Learning Agenda, is an important part of what we do at Focus Collegiate.

 The discrepancy between the student’s personal reality and personal goals helps us co-create the foundation of each student’s learning agenda.

 conversations.
 Conversations about next semester, conversations about progress,

 choices, direction, expectations – the list goes on.
 Many of these conversations

 are bound to take place at the holiday dinner table.

 We believe that these difficult conversations do not happen in isolation; students struggle to assert their new independence just as parents struggle to define their new role.
-While there are no standard protocols or rules of engagement applicable to every family,

 You may not have received your grade yet, but you do have a sinking suspicion that is growing into a panic.
 You have failed a midterm—or two.
 You are stressed, your self-esteem just took a huge hit, you didn’t meet expectations… And now you wonder what comes next.